Anti–Middle Eastern sentiment: Turkey

 Negative sentiments towards Middle Eastern individuals, Middle Eastern history, and peoples are also observed in Turkey.
 This sentiment reached its peak during incidents such as the genocide of Anatolian Greeks, Armenians, and Lebanese populations.
 Furthermore, the Turkish government consistently expresses a desire to join Europe and disassociate itself from being perceived as part of the Middle East.
 Such rhetoric is commonly encountered in Turkish politics, as being associated with the Middle East is generally viewed unfavorably within the secular parts of Turkey. Ümit Özdağ, the former deputy Chairman of the Good Party, warned that Turkey risked becoming "a Middle Eastern country" because of the influx of refugees.

+South Korea

+In 2018, the arrival of approximately 500 Yemeni asylum seekers on Jeju Island prompted widespread, intense anti-immigrant sentiment, with over 700,000 individuals signing an online petition urging the government to reject their applications and deport them.